From Local to Global: A Graph RAG Approach to Query-Focused Summarization: Methods

-The index created in the previous step can be modelled as an homogeneous undirected weighted graph in which entity nodes are connected by relationship edges, with edge weights representing the normalized counts of detected relationship instances.
-Given such a graph, a variety of community detection algorithms may be used to partition the graph into communities of nodes with stronger connections to one another than to the other nodes in the graph (e.g., see the surveys by~\citeauthor{fortunato2010community},~\citeyear{fortunato2010community} and~\citeauthor{jin2021survey},~\citeyear{jin2021survey}).
-In our pipeline, we use Leiden~\citep{Traag2019Leiden} on account of its ability to recover hierarchical community structure of large-scale graphs efficiently (\autoref{fig:graphlayout}).
-Each level of this hierarchy provides a community partition that covers the nodes of the graph in a mutually-exclusive, collective-exhaustive way, enabling divide-and-conquer global summarization.
+Given the graph index created in the previous step, a variety of community detection algorithms may be used to partition the graph into communities of strongly connected nodes (e.g., see the surveys by~\citet{fortunato2010community} and~\citet{jin2021survey}).
+In our pipeline, we use Leiden community detection~\citep{Traag2019Leiden} in a hierarchical manner, recursively detecting sub-communities within each detected community until reaching leaf communities that can no longer be partitioned.

+Each level of this hierarchy provides a community partition that covers the nodes of the graph in a mutually exclusive, collectively exhaustive way, enabling divide-and-conquer global summarization.
+An illustration of such hierarchical partitioning on an example dataset can be found in \autoref{app:graph}.

-\subsection{Graph Communities \texorpdfstring{$\rightarrow$}{-->} Community Summaries}
+\subsubsection{Graph Communities \texorpdfstring{$\rightarrow$}{-->} Community Summaries}

-The next step is to create report-like summaries of each community in the Leiden hierarchy, using a method designed to scale to very large datasets.
-These summaries are independently useful in their own right as a way to understand the global structure and semantics of the dataset, and may themselves be used to make sense of a corpus in the absence of a question.
-For example, a user may scan through community summaries at one level looking for general themes of interest, then follow links to the reports at the lower level that provide more details for each of the subtopics.
+The next step creates report-like summaries of each community in the community hierarchy, using a method designed to scale to very large datasets.
+These summaries are independently useful as a way to understand the global structure and semantics of the dataset, and may themselves be used to make sense of a corpus in the absence of a specific query.
+For example, a user may scan through community summaries at one level looking for general themes of interest, then read linked reports at a lower level that provide additional details for each subtopic.
 Here, however, we focus on their utility as part of a graph-based index used for answering global queries.